-With increasing competition in hospitality and the consumers desire for immediacy, how do you stay at the forefront and deliver what your customer’s want?
+With increasing competition in hospitality and the consumers desire for immediacy, how do you stay at the forefront and deliver what customers want?

 Customers today interact with companies in different ways.
 But they expect great service at every single place with a business.
 Delivering this kind of seamless experience is necessary for a great customer experience.

 There are several non-verbal cues you can tune into when interacting face-to-face with your customers – the role that nonverbal communication, body language, expression, and your own listening.

 Hospitality is known as the work of graciously offering care, politeness, and courtesy to whoever is in need.

 In this course, we’ll show how a more casual, friendly approach to promoting products can increase sales.

 This course will look at how customers’ expectations have changed, and how your business can benefit from it.